How to introduce a time clock to your employees

 It’s the right thing to acknowledge these efforts and it will keep motivation high.
 Present all the benefits to employees, since there are many.

 Prepare arguments that demonstrate how the online time clock will make their everyday lives easier rather than harder.

-- For example, present the improvements in vacation management, where now everyone can avoid calls, messages and e-mails.
+For example, present the improvements in vacation management, where presently everyone can avoid calls, messages and e-mails.
 Employees can simply file a leave request via the mobile app and get a direct response from an administrator.

 3. Clearly communicate what is expected from them

 Before introducing the new system, explore the solution or assign an administrator to this task.
 Prepare a practical use case and present it to your employees at the meeting.

 They should know exactly what is expected from them upfront, and they should also know exactly how to achieve this in practical terms so they will get on board without unnecessary hassle and confusion.